-The Latin rule of the area lasted up until 1259 when in a battle against the Byzantine Empire he was captured by the enemy and had to give this castle among others in return to his freedom.
+The Latin rule of the area lasted up until 1259 when in a battle against the Byzantine Empire he was captured by the enemy and had to give this castle among others in return for his freedom.

-The first lords of the castle were the members of the Kantakouzenos family and Mystras along with the rest of nearby castles and lands came to be the Despotate of the Morea.
+The first lords of the castle were the members of the Kantakouzenos family and Mystras along with the rest of the nearby castles and lands came to be the Despotate of the Morea.

-The last era of Byzantine splendour in culture and arts took place behind the high walls of Mystras.
+The last era of Byzantine splendor in culture and arts took place behind the high walls of Mystras.
 Even Konstantinos Palaiologos, the last emperor of the Byzantine Empire was crowned in the Cathedral of St. Demetrius in this city.

-As a multicultural city with substantial populations of Ottomans, Jews, Greeks and Latins, in the 18th century Mystras had more than 18,000 people.
-Actually, it was considered to be the second most important city of the Morea (Peloponnese) after the city of Tripoli.
+As a multicultural city with substantial populations of Ottomans, Jews, Greeks, and Latins, in the 18th century, Mystras had more than 18,000 people.
+Actually, it was considered to be the second most important city of Morea (Peloponnese) after the city of Tripoli.